maximelenormand/Most-frequented-locations/README.md

 If you use this code, please cite:

-Lenormand M, Louail T, Barthelemy M & Ramasco JJ (2016) Is spatial information in ICT data reliable? arXiv preprint, arXiv:1609.03375.
+Lenormand M, Louail T, Barthelemy M & Ramasco JJ (2016) [Is spatial information in ICT data reliable?](https://arxiv.org/abs/1609.03375) In proceedings of the 2016 Spatial Accuracy Conference, 9-17, Montpellier, France.

 If you need help, find a bug, want to give me advice or feedback, please contact me!
 You can reach me at maxime.lenormand[at]irstea.fr